 Use of excessive physical force against another person.

 Keep in mind, admitting to any of the above questions may disqualify you from consideration for the job.
 Exceptions would be minor offenses like shoplifted while a juvenile.
 Drug use also has certain time limits, such as, "if you haven't smoked marijuana in the last three years."
 Each police agency has their own policies, so check their minimum qualifications.

-How To Prepare for The Police Polygraph
+How to Prepare for the Police Polygraph or CVSA

-It is my suggestion that you deal with the above questions in a truthful and forthright manner on your application.
-Even though there are flaws in the polygraph process, giving honest answers to the questions is the best way to pass.
+It is my recommendation that you deal with the above questions in a truthful and forthright manner on your application.
+Even though there are flaws in the Polygraph process, giving honest answers to the questions is the best way to pass.
 This is not to say that in certain cases, despite giving truthful answers you are guaranteed to pass.
 You're not.
 It's not a perfect system.
 But if you are prepared for the exam by knowing what to expect and you are truthful, you can avoid triggering a "false failure."

 Knowing what to expect and having confidence in your answers will help you eliminate the physiological changes which occur when being nervous.
 These physiological changes will lead to false positive readings and failure.

-Most Important During the Polygraph
+Most Important During the Polygraph or CVSA

-- Prepare for the test and thoroughly familiarize yourself with the three types of polygraph questions (irrelevant, relevant, control/comparison) and be able to identify them.
+Prepare for the test and thoroughly familiarize yourself with the three types of Polygraph questions (irrelevant, relevant, control/comparison) and be able to identify them.
 During the "pre-test" interview all questions will be read to you.
 Use this time to categorize each question in your mind.

-- Familiarize yourself with common interrogation tactics and use extreme caution, especially during any "post-test interview."
+Familiarize yourself with common interrogation tactics and use extreme caution, especially during any "post-test interview."

-Reduce Your Risk of Failing the Polygraph
+Reduce Your Risk of Failing the Polygraph or CVSA